3x3x3x3x3/Desync/README.md

 - Potassium

 ## Notes
-- Make sure your executor supports `setfflag` before using.
+- Make sure your executor supports `setfflag` before using
-- Use at your own risk
+- Use at your own risk Roblox Might Patch This